pynklynn/notific8/README.md

 Notific8 is a notification plug-in that was originally inspired by the notifications introduced in Windows 8 with some web ready restyling and customizations.
 Notific8 has built in themes (colors) and theme families (styles) and is easy to create new themes and theme families for.
 The plug-in was born from a want for a simply designed yet modern and stylish notification system.
 The plug-in is also designed to scale based on the page's font-size setting (it was designed for the default of 100%/16px as the default).

+As of version 3.0.0, the plug-in was rewritten in pure JavaScript to be compatible with many of today's JavaScript frameworks that do not play well with jQuery.
+A jQuery wrapper is also provided to allow existing code to function properly with the new version.
+The minified version of the `jquery.notific8.min.js` has a copy of the notific8 code included so that developers only have to include one file in their project or build script.
+The unminified files are also available for use in custom build scripts as well.

 ## Install with Bower

     $ bower install notific8 --save